speedata/luamarkdown/README.md

         md.markdown(txt)

+## Tests

+Run the testsuite with

+    lua markdown-tests.lua

+with Lua 5.1 or 5.2.

+## License
-License: MIT like license, see the source file for details.
+MIT like license, see the source file for details.